monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/aero.png
   - name: corporate
-    description: We are everything not that is not the bike in the engineering bike team.
-Doesn't make sense?
-Let's break it down.
-We identify and engage the relevant external stakeholders to bring efficiency and cohesion to MHP's operations and educate the public on HPV & sustainable transport.
-We do this in 3 intertwined streams sponsorship, events, and marketing.
-Whether it's making a good meme or liaising, we're here to support the technical side of the team however we can.
+    description: "The Corporate sub-team identify and engage the relevant external stakeholders to bring efficiency and cohesion to MHP's operations.
+This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport through the framework of HPV.
+The program has recently been converted to 'Design an HPV' to accommodate online learning.
+Corporate consists of 3 intertwined streams: sponsorship, events, and marketing.
+Whether it's organising an event or liaising with industry partners, they are here to support the technical side of the team however they can."
     button_text: ""
     button_href: ""
     image: ../images/corp.png